England: Peak District – 6 night (for Stanage Edge)

 ARRIVING BY CAR

-We recommend leaving your car at the start of the route (no formal parking arrangements, but Rugby Club car park suggested as near Cromford station, pay locally), then train back at the end (2½ hrs) or taxi (1 hr).
+For 6-or 7-night versions we recommend leaving your car at the start of the route (no formal parking arrangements, but Rugby Club car park suggested as near Cromford station, pay locally, or if staying at Oakhill, park at our accommodation there), then train back at the end (2½ hrs) or taxi (1 hr).

 Pre-bookable taxi prices can be found in “Prices”.